 Merchandise-Driven: Downplayed, but if you want the whole story, you've got to buy the calendars.
 However, the comic can still be enjoyed very well without them.

-Noodle Incident - Its still unclear what exactly the Thunder Dragons and Sombrana did to make Oscura boot them out of the Kingdom's capitol, though both Briella and Red have referred to it as "The Incident".
+Noodle Incident - Its still unclear what exactly the Lightning Dragons and Sombrana did to make Oscura boot them out of the Kingdom's capitol, though both Briella and Red have referred to it as "The Incident".

 Off Screen Teleportation: Shaleigh takes this to an art form, able to go from Oscura's castle to Kiraid's campsite in the same hour-it's a two-day journey on foot from either capital to the valley that forms the border.